aristanetworks/openmgmt/contributing/contribution.md

 ## PR submission

-If everything looks good, submit a pull request (aka PR).
+If everything looks good, submit a pull request (aka a PR).
 A series of tests will be applied to validate the tests and a maintainer will review the PR for incorporation into the `main` branch.
 There are a few things that you can do to streamline the acceptance of your pull request.
 Most notable here is conformance to the style guide and aligning with the linter.